 During the 1980s, in response to the liability insurance "crisis," many states enacted tort reforms intended to limit the rights of injured parties.
 Some states limited the right of plaintiff to sue product sellers other than the manufacturer; some states permitted awards of punitive damages only upon proof by "clear and convincing" evidence, or required that a portion of punitive damages be paid to a state fund; some states enacted caps on punitive damages or on non-economic damages, such as pain and suffering; some states limited or eliminated joint and several liability or the collateral source rule; and some enacted a statute of repose.
 (See "Glossary" for an explanation of these terms.)
-State reforms continued to be enacted into the 1990s.
+State reforms continued to be enacted through 1990s and to the present day.